interconnectedcloud/qdr-operator/README.md

 ## Introduction

-This operator provides a `Qdr` [Custom Resource Definition](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/)
+This operator provides an `Interconnect` [Custom Resource Definition](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/)
 (CRD) that describes a deployment of [Apache Qpid Dispatch Router](https://qpid.apache.org/components/dispatch-router/index.html) allowing developers to expertly deploy routers for their infrastructure and middle-ware oriented  messaging requirements.
 The number of messaging routers, the deployment topology, address semantics and other desired options can be specified through the CRD.

 ## Usage

-Deploy the Qdr Operator into the Kubernetes cluster where it will manage requests for the `Qdr` resource.
+Deploy the Qdr Operator into the Kubernetes cluster where it will manage requests for the `Interconnect` resource.
 The Qdr Operator will watch for create, update and delete resource requests and perform the necessary steps to ensure the present cluster state matches the desired state.

 ### Deploy Qdr Operator